Student patch lessons 2024-25

 1- Tell them that they must ski in control so they can stop and turn around skiers below them.

-2- Brief review of athletic stance, wedge stops and turns
+2- Brief review of athletic stance, wedge stops, and turns

 Be sure they know how to take off the skis to get up.
-How to put them across the hill and reset the heel of the binding to put on
+How to put them across the hill and reset the heel of the binding to put them on

 Tell them where to get their patch.